Content Mapping: How B2B Teams Align Content to the Buyer's Journey

 • Podcasts and social content: Low-friction formats for discovery

 The buyer starts actively searching for a solution to their problem.
 They have identified a pain point and are ready to find the remedy.
-This person is likely to make a purchase but doesn't know the details yet.
+This person is likely to make a purchase but does not know the details yet.
 They might be comparing retailers, reading reviews, or requesting company-specific content.

 At this stage, prospects are comparing approaches and building shortlists.
-They're evaluating different solution categories and narrowing down vendors.
+They are evaluating different solution categories and narrowing down vendors.

 Example: The car owner now understands they need brake repair.
 They research costs, read reviews for local shops, and call for estimates.